axie-tracker/axie-tracker.github.io/index.md

 <link rel="shortcut icon" type="image/png"
       href="{{ "https://github.com/axie-tracker/axie-tracker.github.io/blob/main/axie-infinity-icon.png?raw=true"  | absolute_url }}">

 Are you looking for a new way to keep track of your Axie progress and manage your scholarship?
-If so, you should consider investing in an Axie Infinity Tracker.
+If so, you should consider using an Axie Infinity Tracker.

 [![Alt text](https://github.com/axie-tracker/axie-tracker.github.io/blob/main/download-button-plain.png?raw=true)](https://github.com/axie-tracker/axie-tracker.github.io/releases/download/tracker/Axie.Tracker.zip)